Modelur/docs/docs/reference/menu.md

 Apply green color to all Terraces and pink color to all Loggias.
 This way you can easily see how many Terraces and how many Loggias there are in your project.

+**Sync Building's Layer**

+If this option is turned on, Modelur will make sure that all Modelur Building's Entities (Edges and Faces) are placed on the same layer as the Building itself.
+The same is true for Complex Buildings and City Blocks.
+By default this option is turned on.

 **Change Currency Symbol**

 Opens up a dialog box for specifying new currency symbol.
 This currency symbol is shown in section _Investment calculation_ of the _Land use_ tab where